TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

  2. R-unitwindow-large.js
  3. R-unitwindow-med.js

+Forecast and Map Battle Enhancements:
+These are all individual plugins that are grouped together for cleanliness.
+They DO NOT rely on each other.
+{
+	Danger Skills, which shows icons for an enemy's dangerous skills in the combat forecast.
+See the file for more info.
+	1. R-danger-skills.js

+	Better No-Animation Combat, which displays attack/accuracy/critical rate even when combat animations are turned off.
+Comes in two sizes.
+	1. R-detailed-easy-battle.js

+	Easy Battle Pauses, which lets you customize the length of time to wait between each attack when combat animations are off (the vanilla pause time is really short!).
+	1. R-easy-battle-pauses.js

+	Intuitive Seals, which hides battle stats on the combat forecast if the unit will be sealed by the opponent's skill or weapon.
+	1. R-intuitive-seal.js

+	Player Phase Animations, which adds a third choice to the Real Battle config option: show full animations only on player phase, and show map animations on other phases.
+	Also lets user reverse the config option by holding Cycle (A/S keys, LB/RB buttons).
+Think "Hold L to Skip" from 3DS Fire Emblem games.
+	1. R-player-only-battle.js
+}

 Objective Window, which adds a new window to the map screen that allows you to display custom text.
  1. R-map-objective-editable.js
  2. R-move-terrain.js